akankshyakar/Horizon/README.md

 * Push forward to dive / Pull back to lift.
 * Tilt/turn to turn.

-* Fly into space to destroy asteroids to collect minerals for your mission (arbitrary/random values for now).
+* Fly into space to destroy asteroids and collect minerals for your mission (arbitrary/random values for now).
 * Fly along the planet surface to collect oxygen and fuel.
 Oxygen starts to deplete when you leave the atmosphere.
 Fuel always depletes.

 # Want to make a Kinect game with Unity?